wur-bioinformatics/introduction-to-bioinformatics/week1.md

 InterPro entries are also linked to [Gene Ontology](sec_go).
 They are curated before being released.

 InterPro is updated every 8 weeks.
-The current release from 25 Jan 2024 contains ~41,000 entries, which represent different types:
+The current release from the 25{sup}`th` of January 2024 contains ~41,000 entries, which represent different types:

 As an example, look at the [InterPro entry](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR010945/) for the type 2 malate dehydrogenase protein family.
 The entry has a name (malate dehydrogenase, type 2) and accession (IPR010945).